-Generally, once a heads of agreement has been drafted setting out the structure for the deal financial due diligence should begin.
-Importantly, sufficient time should be allocated to the financial due diligence process as the outcome of the review may provide valuable information required to ensure a fair purchase price is agreed upon and, where necessary, the appropriate guarantees and provisos are put in place.
+Generally once a heads of agreement has been drafted setting out the structure for the deal, then financial due diligence should begin.
+Importantly, sufficient time should be allocated to the financial due diligence process, as the outcome of the review may provide valuable information required to ensure a fair purchase price is agreed upon and, where necessary, the appropriate guarantees and provisos are put in place.

 What information will they need?

 The information required to complete a financial due diligence review is dictated by the agreed-upon scope as well as the reporting capabilities of the target company.
 The main sources of information for a financial due diligence review include: